-Thank you to the Board Members and committee Volunteers for their dedication and hard work in keeping the Foundation is relevant and viable in the future.
+Thank you to the Board Members and committee Volunteers for their dedication and work to keep the Foundation relevant and viable into the future.

 Respectfully submitted, Vince McCormick

 DONATIONS TO THE FOUNDATION

 Please consider donations to support the Foundation to provide scholarships and awards.
 Specify if you want it to go toward a specific fund.